msolomatin/msolomatin/README.md

 ## Hi there 👋

+It's a place for projects I'm currently working on.

 <!--
 **msolomatin/msolomatin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.